-Scott Berkun is the bestselling author of five books.
+Scott Berkun is the bestselling author of six books.
 You can learn about all of them here, download free chapters, or read blog posts related to each one.

 The Ghost of My Father